COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 The coronavirus pandemic and the resultant international lockdowns and state shutdowns continue to affect landlords and their renters in several ways.
 While we have learned much about coronavirus and COVID-19 over the past months, there are steps landlords should still be taking to help mitigate the pandemic’s effects on their tenants and bottom lines.

-Physical health for your and your renters should be your number one objective.
+Physical health for you and your renters should be your number one objective.

-Because no vaccine is available to prevent COVID-19, and because it is likely to become part of our lives for some time, it remains essential that landlords take precautions to prevent infection.
+Because no vaccine is safe and effective per U.S. standards, and because COVID-19 is likely to remain part of our lives for some time, it remains essential that landlords take precautions to prevent infection.
 We discuss the required behaviors extensively in this article.

 State of Emergency End Date